astridx/meinblog/content/posts/internet/1sozialeNetze.en.md

 An overview of the possible instances can be found at instances.social[^instances.social].

-If you are looking for me, you can find me at @astrid@fimidi.com.
+If you are looking for me, you can find me at https://fimidi.com/@astrid as @astrid@fimidi.com.